Factbox - Key elements of Obama's $447 billion jobs plan

-U.S. President Barack Obama has proposed a $447 billion (281 billion pounds) package of tax cuts and spending measures aimed at reviving a stalled economy and spurring hiring.
+U.S. President Barack Obama has proposed a $447 billion (282 billion pounds) package of tax cuts and spending measures to spur hiring and revive a stalled economy.

-Here are some of the key elements of his American Jobs Act:
+Here are some of the key elements of his American Jobs Act, which he was due to send to Congress on Monday:

 EMPLOYEE PAYROLL TAX HOLIDAY